 TransOptions is currently working toward installation of a bike share system in the Morristown-Morris Township-Madison corridor.
-Timeframe is not yet determined, but fundraising is underway, and bikes are expected to be in use in FY2021.
+Timeframe is not yet determined, but fundraising is underway, and bikes are expected to be in use in FY22, barring any additional delays caused by supply chain issues resulting from the Covid-19 pandemic.
 TransOptions will continue to lead stakeholders in the region to inform them of technology platforms, available vendors, bike share trends, costs and fundraising efforts.
 TransOptions will leverage partnerships in these communities and the region to generate the funding needed for a full system.
 TransOptions will also provide education and outreach to the community upon launch.

-Anticipated launch in Q4 of FY2020, and ongoing project support throughout FY2021.
+Potential launch in Q3 of FY22, and ongoing project support throughout FY22.